jeppevinkel/WinUtilities/WinUtilities.Keyboard/README.md

 }
 ```

 This example will print the name of any key that is pressed, and it will block any presses to the H key.
-One thing to note is that it's very important to call `UnHook()` prior to shutting down the application, as Windows doesn't automatically handle the cleanup of hooks.